Social Media Policy Guidelines for Notaries

 4. Risk and Reward.
 Notaries should learn the benefits, risks, and pitfalls of their personal use of social media.

 5. Dignity of Office.
-Use of social media by individual notaries should maintain the moral authority, integrity, decorum, and dignity of their office.
+The use of social media by individual notaries should maintain the moral authority, integrity, decorum, and dignity of their office.

 6. Expert Assistance.
 Notaries are encouraged to seek expert assistance when needed in understanding notarial questions and could consider the opportunities presented by social media and online communities.